deisejpg/courses/README.md

 __2025 update__
 __The last couple of years had been the best of my life!__
-Landed a job in industry, got married, and started a family!
+I landed a job in industry, got married, and started a family!
 While I was gaining
 experience at my first industry job and enjoying the new world of parenthood, I didn't
 have much time to take/complete courses and went on a learn-on-the-fly long ride.